arthastang/IoT-Implant-Toolkit/README.md

 Binary implant | spy client&server | a stable spy client and server, source and pre-built bins | on our Github |

 ### How to use
+Make sure you have git, python3 and setuptools installed.

 Download source code from our Github:
 ```bash
 $ git clone https://github.com/arthastang/IoT-Implant-Toolkit.git